chatid/chatid-mdwiki/chatbar/retailer-implementation.md

 Before following this guide, be sure to review [Getting Started](getting-started.md) and [Public API Basics](public-api-overview.md#Basics).

-This guide will cover the various use-cases for Chatbar on a retail website:
+This guide will cover a few use-cases for Chatbar on a retail website:

 * [Product Detail Pages](retailer-implementation.md#Product_Detail_Pages) - add a CTA to your product detail pages
 * [Confirmation Page Logging](retailer-implementation.md#Confirmation_Page) - log conversions from your confirmation page